Nonexistence of Bigeodesics in Integrable Models of Last Passage Percolation: Introduction

 \subsection{Background}

-Kardar, Parisi, and Zhang predicted in their seminal work \cite{KPZ86} that a large class of randomly growing interfaces exhibit a universal behaviour that is now known as the KPZ universality, including the longitudinal and transversal fluctuation exponents of $1/3$ and $2/3$ respectively.
-Directed last passage percolation and first passage percolation (where one puts i.i.d.\ weights on the edges of $\Z^2$ and studies the first passage time i.e. minimum weight path between two vertices) models on the plane are believed to belong to the KPZ universality class under very general conditions on the passage time distributions.
+Kardar, Parisi, and Zhang predicted in their seminal work \cite{KPZ86} that a large class of randomly growing interfaces exhibit a universal behaviour that is now known as KPZ universality, including the longitudinal and transversal fluctuation exponents of $1/3$ and $2/3$ respectively.
+Directed last passage percolation and first passage percolation\footnote{Planar first passage percolation models are defined by putting i.i.d.\ non-negative weights on the edges of $\Z^2$ and setting the first passage time between two vertices to be equal to the weight of the minimum weight path (geodesic) between two vertices.} models on the plane are believed to belong to the KPZ universality class under very general conditions on the passage time distributions.
 However, the scaling exponents and the scaling limits have only been rigorously established for a handful of so-called integrable models (e.g.\ LPP with exponential or geometric weights) where exact distributional formulae for the passage times are available due to some remarkable bijections and connections with random matrix theory and orthogonal polynomials.
-Although some geometric consequences of the algebraic formulae was already studied by Johansson \cite{J00} who established the scaling exponent $2/3$ for transversal fluctuation in Poissonian LPP, sharper geometric estimates and interesting consequences thereof has only recently started being explored \cite{BSS14, BSS17++, BGH17,BG18}.
+Although some geometric consequences of the algebraic formulae were already studied by Johansson \cite{J00} who established the scaling exponent $2/3$ for transversal fluctuation in Poissonian LPP, sharper geometric estimates and interesting consequences thereof has only recently started being explored \cite{BSS14, BSS17++, BGH17,BG18}.